WarlonZeng/StatsBot/StatsBot/README.md

 Feels like I can make a fully distributed system now with C++ multi-threading and js asynchronous events... race condition... concurrency... blah.

+## 8/29/16
+I think it is safe to say my website has finished local hosting development.
+I hope to ship it to AWS cloud services.
+Custom Queue class defined and used to handle API Key abuse.
+If using service for first time -> enqueue twice.
+If using service again -> enqueue once.
+Cool feature: Clients automatically "dequeue" from service after 600 seconds.
+Cookies are used for local region, may implement for summoner name-id to reduce http calls.
+Server does some initialization at start up to improve computing speeds for clients.

 ## Planned features
-### High-priority:
+### Priorities:
-* TCP connection via socket.io npm module to livecheck if API key is ready to use (might be done with eventlistener instead).
+* TCP connection via socket.io npm module to livecheck if API key is ready to use (might be done with eventlistener instead). (implemented as http)
-* Logging IP Address, number of searches, etc.
+* Logging IP Address, number of searches, etc. (logged last time my service was used)
-* Decorate the front-end via Angular.js, bootstrap (bootstrap employed!)
-* Multi-page dashboard w/ sidebar website overhaul (in alpha phase!)

-### Medium-priority:
+* Frontpage form validation.
+* More validation + error handling.
-* Linking and managing a database system (MongoDB).
+* Linking and managing a database system (MongoDB). (db not implemented yet)
-* Enabling cookies/caches/localstorage for returning users.
+* Enabling cookies/caches/localstorage for returning users. (cookies enabled, caches enabled)

-### Low-priority:
 * May switch out jQuery.js for Vanillia.js or take it out completely.
+(8/29/16 jQuery seems good)
-* May change system deployment to UNIX and use gulp to run Node.js.
+* May change system deployment to UNIX and use gulp to run Node.js. (pm2)

 ## Changelog
 ### v1.0.0: